 The single stemmed Tree is usually umbrella shaped or flat-toped and up to 18+m high.
 It has a spread, which is often greater than its height.
 The tree grows up to 1,5m high per year.
 Trunk has a diameter of up to 0,8m.
 Bark is corky or papery, light brown to greyish yellow, sometimes flaking in strips – mainly on the branches and this exposes a yellowish underbark.
 Branches are thick.
 Young branches are yellowish or greyish brown and hairy.
 The Bark is flammable and the passage of fire may blacken it.

 On this deciduous tree, the dark green Leaves may be hairy.
 They are are bipinnate (compound: twice pinnate.
 The central axis or rachis has lateral “branches” not leaflets and the leaflets are on these pinnae “side branches”).
 The leaves may have as many as 30 pairs of pinnae, each bearing up to 45 pairs of leaflets.
 Leaves may be up to 12cm long.
 Leaflets are narrowly oblong up to 6,5 x 1,5mm and hairy when young.
-Near the base of each leaf just below the bottom pair of pinnae on the upper surface is a small knob-like gland (photo 31).
+Near the base of each, leaf just below the bottom pair of pinnae on the upper surface, is a small knob-like gland (photo 31).
 Leaflets are often hairy above and on the margins.
 They are usually hairless below.
 There is almost no space between leaflets.
-The Rachis (main axis bearing flowers or leaflets) is hairy.
+The Rachis (main axis bearing flowers or leaflets) is hairy (photo 31 & 707).
 The Petiole (leaf stalk) is very short and hairy, up to 1cm long and may be swollen.
 The Stipules (basal appendage of the petiole) are spinescent.
-These paired Thorns are greyish-white, straight and short or up to 9cm long, and have no swellings.
-They are less common or absent in older trees.
+These paired Thorns are greyish-white, straight or almost so, and are short or up to 9cm long.
+They have no swellings and are less common or absent in older trees.

 The stout and usually creamy-brown, thickened Fruit is a belatedly dehiscent Pod.
 It is woody, straight or slightly curved and up to 21 x 3,5cm.
 The pods may be slightly hairy.
-Seeds are often parasitized.
+Seeds are often parasitized (photo 602).
 (Mar-Aug).

 Distribution & Ecology

 The Trees are located in open bushveld.
 In wooded grassland, they may be the only tree.
 They occur alongside rivers in deep soil and at relatively high altitudes.
 Rainwater may collect in the bark and this may make the tree more susceptible to lightning strikes.
 There are excellent specimens near Estcourt, Ladysmith and Colenso.
-Bark is flammable.
+The Bark is flammable.
 Trees are naturally located from KwaZulu-Natal, Gauteng – Walter Sisulu NBG and Pretoria NBG, Limpopo, Mpumalanga, Botswana, Northern Namibia and northwards as far as Sudan and Ethiopia.
-This tree has a symbiotic relationship with a Rhizobium bacterium through which the tree, and surrounding plants, gain form the fixing of atmospheric Nitrogen.
+A different variety of this species (var. sieberiana) occurs in northern Mozambique.
+The local tree has a symbiotic relationship with a Rhizobium bacterium through which the tree, and surrounding plants, gain form the fixing of atmospheric Nitrogen.
 Buck eat fallen Pods.
 Flowers attract many insects, including bees, thrips (minute, slender insects with fringed wings – they puncture and suck out the cell contents), butterflies and, partly as a result, birds.
 The tree is a nesting place for barbets.

-The inner Bark is a source of fibre and can be used for bead stringing.
-Grey louries eat the Pods.
+The inner Bark is a source of fibre and is useable for bead stringing.
+Grey louries (Corythaixoides concolor) eat the Pods.
 Young pods and young leaves may contain prussic acid (hydrocyanic acid HCN).
 Prussic acid can be fatal to livestock when eaten in large quantities over a short time span.
 Cattle consume fallen pods but they may give milk an unpleasant taste.
 The tree is slightly frost-tolerant and quick growing.
 The Gum (a water-soluble sugary polysaccharide that is exuded to seal wounds and prevent infection by bacteria and fungi and prevents trees from freezing) produced is edible.
 The gum is used as an adhesive and for making marking ink.
 The Wood is not much used.
-It is prone to termite and beetle (Order Coleoptera) attacks but with seasoning, the wood results in a stronger finish.
-The wood has a density close to 650kg per cubic metre and the wood will float in water.
+It is prone to termite and beetle (Order Coleoptera) attacks but with seasoning, the wood has a stronger finish.
+The wood has a density close to 650kg per cubic metre and the wood will float in fresh water.

 Boon, R. 2010.
 Pooley’s Trees of eastern South Africa.
 Flora and Fauna Publications Trust, Durban.